Benign sleep myoclonus of infancy

 Physiologic and enhanced physiologic tremors.
 Physiologic and enhanced physiologic tremor is characterized by relatively fast frequencies (7 to 12 Hz).
 Physiologic tremors are present in many normal persons and generally have no clinical significance.
 The enhanced physiologic tremor is mainly postural, of high frequency between 7 and 12 Hz and relatively low amplitude.
 Typically, it is aggravated by endogenous or exogenous substances such as drugs, alcohol withdrawal, or hyperthyroidism.
 They are generally reversible, often occurring under conditions of stress, fatigue, anxiety, or hypoglycemia.

-A small group of patients otherwise have the findings of essential tremor but are distinguished by the appearance of certain signs and or symptoms that ordinarily would be excluded from the essential tremor category (144).
-These include findings of parkinsonism and/or dystonic tremor (174; 166).
-Head tremor in the complete absence of arm tremor is not thought to be a part of the clinical spectrum of essential tremor, but head tremor with mild hand tremor has been reported in a minority of cases (140).
+A small group of patients otherwise have the findings of essential tremor but are distinguished by the appearance of certain signs and or symptoms that ordinarily would be excluded from the essential tremor category (147).
+These include findings of parkinsonism or dystonic tremor (177; 169).
+Head tremor in the complete absence of arm tremor is not thought to be a part of the clinical spectrum of essential tremor, but head tremor with mild hand tremor has been reported in a minority of cases (143).
 Uncertainty regarding the classification of parkinsonian features in essential tremor is still present.
-For example, decreased arm and leg swing frequencies have been found in a sample of essential tremor patients (16).
+For example, decreased arm and leg swing frequencies have been found in a sample of patients with essential tremor (16).
+The nomenclature “ET plus” has been proposed for essential tremor with additional clinical features such as dystonia (122), but there is controversy regarding this term (136).

-Although generally not appreciated, cognitive dysfunction has been documented in essential tremor (128).
-Lower neurocognitive test scores are being recognized as a source of functional disability in patients with essential tremor (130).
-Cognitive changes in elderly with essential tremor appear to worsen at a faster rate than in controls (130).
-Currently, it is not known whether particular clinical or pathologic features are predisposed to faster rates of cognitive decline (214), but 1 study suggested that greater cognitive dysfunction is associated with higher tremor scores (151).
+Although generally not appreciated, cognitive dysfunction has been documented in essential tremor (130).
+Lower neurocognitive test scores are being recognized as a source of functional disability in patients with essential tremor (132).
+Cognitive changes in elderly with essential tremor appear to worsen at a faster rate than in controls (132).
+It is not known whether particular clinical or pathologic features are predisposed to faster rates of cognitive decline (217), but one study suggested that greater cognitive dysfunction is associated with higher tremor scores (154).

 Task- and position-specific tremors.
 This group of tremors is considered to contain variations of essential tremor and to include primary writing tremor and isolated voice tremor.